 How much does a Breast Augmentation Cost?

-The costs of breast augmentations vary tremendously from practice to practice, and can be anywhere from around $3,500 - $15,000.
+The costs of breast augmentations vary tremendously from practice to practice.
 The key to understanding this cost variance is to realize that there are many factors that can be manipulated to lower your breast augmentation cost.
 The question is: how comfortable are you cutting costs in exchange for potential lower quality?
 Some of the important factors that surgeons can manipulate to offer lower cost breast augmentations are:

 - Length of surgery: shorter surgery costs less, but is not better for the patient.
 Instead, a shorter surgery will give you rushed results, less attention to detail, and can increase risks from scarring to asymmetry.
 A shorter surgery may sound beneficial to you, but it is not.
 You cannot use the diligent, precise techniques and sizing method that Dr. Rahban uses, if the surgeon is rushing the operation.